Neural Bregman Divergences for Distance Learning: Non-Bregman Learning

 \subsection{Approximate Semantic Distance}

-The first task evaluates learning symmetric distances that do not follow the triangle inequality.
+The next task involves learning symmetric distances that do not follow the triangle inequality.
 We group the CIFAR10 classes into two categories: man-made and natural.
 Within each category we select an arbitrary exemplar class (\textit{car} and \textit{deer} in our experiment).
 We then assign proxy distances between classes to reflect semantic similarity: 0.5 within the same class, 2 between any non-exemplar class and its category exemplar, and 8 between non-exemplar classes within a category.
 Pairs from different categories are not compared.
-Besides disobeying the triangle inequality, the distance values do not reflect any known divergence, and can be changed arbitrarily.
+Besides disobeying the triangle inequality, the distance values do not reflect a known divergence and can be changed.

 Like BregCIFAR, we present pairs of images to the model, which simultaneously adjusts a neural embedding and learn a divergence function such that inter-class distances in the embedding space match the target values.
 This task is harder than the previous ones because it is not sufficient to learn a separable embedding for each class; the embeddings must additionally be arranged appropriately in a non-Euclidean space.
 The results in Table \ref{tab:semantic} indicate our method effectively learns distances that do not follow the triangle inequality.
-Interestingly the Deep-div approach does second-best here due to the small space of valid outputs.
+The Deep-div approach does second-best here due to the small space of valid outputs.
 The other approaches by limitation adhere to the triangle inequality and do not perform as well.